 Data Items Requested and Reference Period Covered

-Data items requested vary by form type, but include annual sales, e-commerce sales, number of establishments covered by the report, sales taxes, end-of-year inventories, purchases, total operating expenses, and end-of-year accounts receivable for retail businesses located in the United States.
+Data items requested vary by form type, but include annual sales, e-commerce sales, number of establishments covered by the report, sales taxes, end-of-year inventories, purchases, and total operating expenses for retail businesses located in the United States.
 Detailed operating expense items are requested every 5 years, with the most recent collection in 2017.

 Questionnaires are mailed each year and request data for the previous year.
 The most current survey questionnaires can be found here.

 The following are the key ARTS data items: sales, inventories, purchases, expenses, and e-commerce sales if the reporting unit’s activity is 100% e-commerce.

 Frequency and Mode of Contact